abdullah-alanezi/UNIT-PROJECT-3/README.md

 ## Edit the README.md file to include (include the info at the top):

-- Project Name
+##  Project Name
+- Candle

-- Project Description
+## Project Description
+Educational Platform

-- Features list.
+## Features list.

+- Experts User can added,delete, and update courses.
+- user can view courses and add to favorite.
+- user can view experts abd see their profile